<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Bilateral Strength Ratios from the ASH Test

-Ratio (D/ND) 1.08 1.10 1.09 1.07
+Ratio (D/ND)

 Table 1: D/ND = ratio of Dominant to Non-Dominant arm

 When we look at the bilateral ratios though, we see almost identical results at every test position: the throwing arm is between 7-10% stronger than the non-throwing arm.
 This is where we need to hit the brakes with regards to arm health.
 Consider this example: you’re a clinician working with a college pitcher rehabbing a shoulder injury.
-You tested this athlete with the ASH test and they had a bilateral strength ratio of 0.90 in the “T” and “Y” position.
-Now, if you were to follow commonly used lower extremity guidelines, which consider a 10% strength deficit between injured and non-injured limb acceptable to return to play, based on your results you would say this athlete has adequate strength to return to sport.
+You tested this athlete with the ASH test and they had a bilateral strength ratio of 0.90 in the “T” and “Y” positions.
+Now, if you were to follow commonly used lower extremity guidelines, which consider a 10% strength deficit between injured and non-injured limbs acceptable to return to play, based on your results you would say this athlete has adequate strength to return to sport.

-7-10% Difference Between Dominant & Non-Dominant Arms is considered the standard in healthy NCAA DII collegiate baseball pitchers.
+A 7-10% Difference Between Dominant & Non-Dominant Arms is considered the standard in healthy NCAA DII collegiate baseball pitchers.

 But...Performance?